HPCI-Lab/yprov4dask/README.md

     client.close()
 ```

+### Note
+The plugin can only track what comes through the Dask scheduler, so if you're
+computations are not translated in Dask tasks, you won't see anything in your
+provenance document.
+For example, if you open a dataset with `xarray` and you
+want to track its provenance, always make sure that it is using a `DaskArray`
+under the hood.
+If you use `xr.open_dataset`, you can be ensure that by
+providing some value for the `chunks` argument.
+Even `chunks={}` is fine, even
+tho that may produce a really inefficient arrangment.

 ### Additional options
 Upon plugin initialization you can provide the following options:
 - `destination`: path for the provenance document.
 Defaults to `'provenance.json'`;
 - `format`: format for the provenance document.
-Can be `'json'`, `'xml'`, `'rdf'`, `'provn'` and defaults to `'json'`;
+Can be `'json'`, `'xml'`,
+`'rdf'`, `'provn'` and defaults to `'json'`;
-- `keep_traceback`: as the plugin registers exceptions when these are raised by some task, this parameter, if set to `True` the traceback text of the exception is saved in the provenance document.
+- `keep_traceback`: as the plugin registers exceptions when these are raised by
+some task, this parameter, if set to `True` the traceback text of the exception
+is saved in the provenance document.
 Defaults to `False`;
-- `rich_types`: as the plugin registers the data type of all parameters and return values of tasks, if this is set to `True`, the type information is richer.
+- `rich_types`: as the plugin registers the data type of all parameters and
+return values of tasks, if this is set to `True`, the type information is richer.
 Defaults to `False`;

 You can also provide all kwargs accepted by `prov.model.ProvDocument.serialize`.
-For instance, `indent` if provided with an interger value allows the generation of more human-readable documents with lines indented according to the parameter.
+For instance, `indent` if provided with an interger value allows the generation
+of more human-readable documents with lines indented according to the parameter.